paneldata/soep-is/metadata/study.md

 Additional information and all the required forms can be found on the SOEP webpage.

 The datasets are available for Stata and SPSS in versions with German and English labels.

-### Samples and fieldwork

-In 2018, more than 4,800 adult respondents in more than 3,200 households participated in the SOEP-Innovation Sample.
-Many of these women and men have been answering core SOEP questions since 1998 as part of an extension sample to the SOEP, while others entered in 2009.
-These individuals provide a wealth of longitudinal data to the SOEP Innovation Sample.
-Within the framework of the SOEP-Innovation Sample, additional samples were recruited in 2012, 2013, 2014, and 2016.

-## Data Collection

-The annual fieldwork runs from September to December of each year.
-The first wave of the first subsample of the SOEP-IS started in September 2011, with a newly developed core questionnaire “SOEP Innovations” and new methods to measure gender stereotypes.
-The overall volume and costs of the surveys conducted in the SOEP-IS are lower than if “fresh” samples were used: central household and individual characteristics, invariant over time, are already available and do not have to be collected again.